aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 If you have not already, request access to Claudev2.1 via the Amazon Bedrock Console.

 ## Triggering the Workflow
-Upload a Word doxc of your choice to the _docprocessingstack-inputbucket_ S3 bucket.
+Upload a Word .docx file of your choice to the _docprocessingstack-inputbucket_ S3 bucket.
 The document will be processed and the corrected version will be added to the _docprocessingstack-outputbucket_.
-You will receive and SNS notification when this process is complete.
+You will receive an SNS notification when this process is complete.

 ## Assumptions